jenkinsci/bitwarden-credentials-provider-plugin/README.md

 ## Read-Only Credential Store

 > [!IMPORTANT]
 > The Bitwarden credential store in the Jenkins UI is **read-only**.
+This plugin only provides a view of the secrets in your vault; it does not manage them.
 >
-> This plugin provides a view of the secrets in your vault; it does not manage them.
->
-> - **Creating Credentials:** If you attempt to create a new credential within the Bitwarden store, Jenkins will show a harmless error, and the credential will **not** be created or saved.
+> If you attempt to create/update/delete a credential within the Bitwarden store, Jenkins will show a harmless error, and the credential will **not** be created or saved.
-> - **Updating/Deleting Credentials:** Attempting to modify or delete credentials from this store will fail.
 >
 > All credential management must be done directly in your Bitwarden vault.
 The changes will then appear in Jenkins after the next cache refresh.